dddiaz/dddiaz.com/README.md

 ```
 Follow the link above on updating the submodule with new changes

-NoteL if you are having issues with the submodule, do git submodule init then git submodule update --remote
+Note: if you are having issues with the submodule saying " Direct fetching of that commit failed.",
+do git submodule init then git submodule update --remote on the repo, then commit the change.

 # First Time Setup:
 - Update web/config/_default/params.toml to control top level config.